xyflow/xyflow/README.md

 ## The xyflow mono repo

 The xyflow repository is the home of three packages: React Flow `reactflow`, Svelte Flow `@xyflow/svelte` and a shared helper library `@xyflow/system`.
-The package name of React Flow will change when we have a stable v12 (probably by beginning of 2024).
-Until then the current version (v11) of React Flow lives on the v11 branch and is still supported of course.
+The package name of React Flow will change (from `reactflow` to `@xyflow/react`) when we have a stable v12.
+Probably by beginning of 2024.
+Until then the current published package of React Flow lives on the v11 branch and is still supported of course.

 * React Flow `reactflow` version v11 is on branch v11
 * Svelte Flow `@xyflow/svelte` can be found under [packages/svelte](./packages/svelte)